4sval/FModel/README.md

   - [x] Load all paks
   - [x] Load only difference between 2 paks version
   - [x] Custom watermark option on icons

+## Removal
+Contact me with an authorized, genuine email if you work for Epic Games and would like this removed. asval.contactme@gmail.com